LordPhyre/Quasar-DSC/README.md

 #

 ### What we are currently working on:
-- [x] Preparing everything for public v1
+- [x] Preparing everything for public v2 - be ready :eyes:

 ### Later.....
 - [ ] Controller Support